xames3/smart/docs/source/projects/xsnumpy.rst

 Once I was motivated enough to learn the implementation details of NumPy, I was ready to build my own scrappy version.
-I didn't set out to create something to rival NumPy... it's a bloody powerhouse, built over decades of work by incredible minds in maths and science, plus countless optimisations.
+I didn't set out to create something to rival NumPy, it's a bloody powerhouse, built over decades of work by incredible minds in maths and science, plus countless optimisations.
 I wanted to break free from treating these libraries as black boxes and truly understand the **whys** and **hows**.

-This realisation hit me so hard that I challenged myself: could I build a dinky version of NumPy from scratch?
+This realisation hit me so hard that I challenged myself.
+Could I build a dinky version of NumPy from scratch?
 If I really wanted to ace teaching these concepts, I had to go deeper...